justindthomas/wordpress-heroku/wp-content/plugins/add-link-to-facebook/readme.txt

 Just go to the plugin settings through the WordPress *Tools* menu and select the page you want the links to be added to using the option *Add to page* on the tab *Page/group*.
-Be sure to check the option *See all pages*.
-You'll have to re-authorize one more time, because an extra Facebook permission is required for this.
-Note that pages and groups exclude each other (except in the Pro version).
+Note that pages and groups exclude each other (except in the [Pro version](http://www.faircode.eu/al2fbpro/)).
 You can only add links to pages you are owner of.

 = U13 I want to add links to a group =